 Students with diverse abilities and skills can build their science knowledge with Penda Science.
 From auto-assigning activities based on individual mastery to translation from English to over 60 languages and sophisticated text-to-speech capabilities, Penda supports the inclusive classroom and makes science mastery fun, engaging and possible for all students.

-Integration with Immersive Reader, a Microsoft Learning Tool, makes all of Penda’s interactive, game-based science activities accessible to learners of all abilities.
+Integration with Immersive Reader, a Microsoft Learning Tool, makes all of Penda’s interactive, digital science activities accessible to learners of all abilities.

 Students with word-reading difficulties such as dyslexia will also benefit from flexible display features like increasing the space between lines and letters, changing the background color of text, and narrowing the focus of their reading to just one, three or five lines at a time.

-providing students with opportunities to review and practice concepts they’re
+opportunities to review and practice concepts they’re struggling with.

 The ability to increase the size of text and advanced read-aloud capabilities, that even allow students to select the speed of reading and a male or female voice, help students with visual impairments or learning differences to access Penda content independently.